moar-regex/moar/documentation/implementation.md

 MatchInfo objects are used to hold information about where in the input string the matching process is currently at.
 The fields are:

 - string: what character (or in some cases characters) are currently supposed to be matched.
-The EfficientString class is a wrapper around character sequences that allows us to represent subsequences  in an efficient manner by only storing the start and end index together with a reference to the original sequence.
+The EfficientString wrapper around character sequences allows us to represent subsequences in an efficient manner by only storing the start and end index together with a reference to the original sequence.

 - wholeString: the whole input.
 The CharSeq interface is used so we can wrap away details of what we are matching.
 This way we can also support for example Byte-Wise character sequences instead of the default Java Strings.